Virginia Department of Health: History

 The history of public health in Virginia is extensive and ultimately has its roots in the Jamestown Colony, where a sanitation law was passed in 1610 which in part stated "nor shall anyone aforesaid, within less than a quarter of one mile from the Pallizadoes, dare to doe the necessities of nature."

 Common 18th century outbreaks, such as smallpox, brought public health to the attention of legislators.
 A 1777 law required travelers with contagious diseases to leave the roadway when others approached.
-In 1780, the first board of health nationwide was established in Petesburg.
+In 1780, the first board of health nationwide was established in Petersburg.

 President Joe Biden visits a VDH vaccination site during the COVID-19 pandemic.

 The Virginia State Board of Health was established in 1872, and was formally reorganized into the Virginia Department of Health in 1907.
 Since its inception, the department has served as Virginia's frontline health agency through the Spanish flu, the AIDS crisis, the H1N1 outbreak, and the COVID-19 pandemic.